ShubhangiBidkar/nosql-challenge/README .md

 • Use jupyter notebook to confirm the database is loaded properly (it exists with the proper collects and documents)

-• Make the following updates prior to completing analysis
+* Make the following updates prior to completing analysis

-    o Add the new halal restaurant, "Penang Flavours", that just opened in Greenwich with the BusinessTypeID for "Restaurant/Cafe/Canteen" o Remove all establishments in Dover Local Authority o Convert latitude and longitude to decimal numbers o Conver RatingValue to integer numbers
+   * Add the new halal restaurant, "Penang Flavours", that just opened in Greenwich with the BusinessTypeID for "Restaurant/Cafe/Canteen"

+   * Remove all establishments in Dover Local Authority

+   * Convert latitude and longitude to decimal numbers

+   * Conver RatingValue to integer numbers

-• Complete the following analysis
+* Complete the following analysis

-    o Determine which establishments have a hygiene score equal to 20 o Determine which establishments in London have a RatingValue greater than or equal to 4 o Determine the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours" o Determine e how many establishments in each Local Authority area have a hygiene score of 0?
+    * Determine which establishments have a hygiene score equal to 20

+    * Determine which establishments in London have a RatingValue greater than or equal to 4

+    * Determine the top 5 establishments with a RatingValue of 5, sorted by lowest hygiene score, nearest to the new restaurant added, "Penang Flavours"

+    * Determine e how many establishments in each Local Authority area have a hygiene score of 0?
 Sort the results from highest to lowest.

 ## Notes

-• Resources folder contains the data that must be loaded prior to executing any of provided code
+* Resources folder contains the data that must be loaded prior to executing any of provided code

-    o establishments.json contains the data provided for this challenge.
+   * establishments.json contains the data provided for this challenge.
 Use the following command in terminal to import the data:

     mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json